01 of 06

 Sew the Cover Together

 Pin the front and back pieces of the pillow cover right sides together.
 Line up the raw edges of the back pieces with the edges of the front.
-The hemmed sides should overlap each other.
+The hemmed sides should overlap with each other.

 Sew around all four sides with a 1/4in seam allowance.
 Backstitch when you start and stop, as well as on the hemmed edges of the back pieces.
 Those areas will have extra stress when inserting and remove the pillow form, so having some backstitching will prevent the seams from ripping.Continue to 5 of 6 below.